ed-ribeiro/ChampionsLeagueApp/README.md

 ## Overview

 The **ChampionsLeagueApp** provides users with real-time standings for the UEFA Champions League.
 By tapping on a team's row, users can explore detailed information about each team.
-The data was fetched from the Football-Data API that is present in the public APIs list given in the assessment.
+The data was fetched from the Football-Data API.

 ## Features